unchartedsoftware/grafer/README.md

 ### Publishing Instructions

-`yarn run prepack` to run build and validation scripts `npm run publish` to publish to NPM
+`yarn run prepack` to run build and validation scripts `npm publish @uncharted.software/grafer` to publish to NPM